-It’s Monday morning – you log in to your email and realize it’s been hacked.
-We’ve all been there, even when we meet the password and username requirements.
+It’s Monday morning - you log in to your email and realize it’s been hacked.
+Many of us have been there, even when we meet the password and username requirements.
 With the increase in remote work and the jump in data breaches that comes with it, Salesforce decided to take security a step further with Multi-factor authentication (MFA).

 The Basics of Multi-Factor Authentication